 For patients who are unable to swallow whole tablets, 15 mg or 20 mg XARELTO tablets may be crushed and mixed with applesauce immediately prior to use and administered orally.
-After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see CLINICAL PHARMACOLOGY].

 Crushed 15 mg or 20 mg XARELTO tablets are stable in water and in applesauce for up to 4 hours.
 An in vitro compatibility study indicated that there is no adsorption of rivaroxaban from a water suspension of a crushed XARELTO tablet to PVC or silicone nasogastric (NG) tubing.